yyerthao/yyerthao.github.io/README.md

 ## Usage

 1. Open in browser
-2. Use buttons on navigation bar to learn about me, check out portfolio, or find contact information.
+2. Use buttons on navigation bar to navigate to appropriate views.

 ## Built With

 * HTML
 * CSS
+* BootStrap

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)